 The companies have aspirations for a total production from Storm Bay of 80,000 tonnes per annum.
-In recognition that robust scientific information is not currently available to predict the environmental effects of this level of production, the potential environmental effects of a combined level of production of approximately 40,000 tonnes per annum are being considered in the environmental impact statements that support these planning processes.5
+In recognition that robust scientific information is not currently available to predict the environmental effects of this level of production, the potential environmental effects of a combined level of production of approximately 40,000 tonnes per annum are being considered in the environmental impact statements that support these planning processes.4

-In the absence of sufficient scientific information to support the full extent of the industry's proposed expansion of marine farming into Storm Bay, EDO Tasmania is supportive of the proposed staged approach to expansion.
+In the absence of sufficient scientific information to support the full extent of the industry's proposed expansion of marine farming into Storm Bay, EDO Tasmania is supportive of the proposed staged approach to expansion (see our further comments below regarding staging).
 The imposition of a Total Permissible Dissolved Nitrogen Output (TPDNO) cap on all finfish marine farming in Storm Bay is a sensible mechanism to limit the environmental effects and rates of expansion.

-As the Draft Amendment and associated EIS addresses the proposed expansion of marine farming in Storm Bay up to a total biomass production of 40,000 tonnes per year, we submit that a TPDNO cap to reflect this limit should be included as a specific amendment to the Management Controls found in Section 3.2 of Amendment no.2 to the MFDP.
-Otherwise, we consider it inappropriate for the Panel to approve the Draft Amendment as the underlying MFDP currently sets no limits on total biomass and/or TPDNO.
+As the Draft Amendment and associated EIS addresses the proposed expansion of marine farming in Storm Bay up to a total biomass production of 40,000 tonnes per year, we submit that a TPDNO cap to reflect this limit should, at the very least, be included as a specific amendment to the Management Controls found in Section 3.2 of Amendment no.4 to the MFDP.
+Otherwise, we consider it inappropriate for the Panel to approve the Draft Amendment as the underlying MFDP currently sets no limits on total biomass and/or TPDNO.5

-While it may be the usual practice to impose TPDNO limits as conditions of marine farming licences under the LMRM Act, we consider that it is more logical for the cap to be imposed in the MFDP.
+While it may be the usual practice to impose TPDNO limits as conditions of marine farming licences under the Living Marine Resources Management Act 1995, we consider that it is more logical for the cap to be imposed in the MFDP.
 This is because many planning issues arise from the intensification of marine farming which will not necessarily be addressed statutory decision-makers through separate legislative assessment processes.